jhert0/void-installer/README.md

 # void-installer

 Install script for Void Linux.
 This install script will create an encrypted install using LVM and LUKS.
 You can optionally setup a data drive that is also encrypted.

-This script assumes sizes for the root, swap, and data logical volumes, it's setup the way I like but can be changed easily.
-For more information about the disk setup look at [defaults](#defaults).
-This script also assumes you are using UEFI, this should be another thing that should be easy to change if you would rather or need to use BIOS.
+Currently this script does not support BIOS mode.

 ## Usage